KillianKemps/marmotte/CONTRIBUTING.md

 When adding a new feature or fixing an important bug, please add tests with it in order to ensure to keep the quality of the software.

+Your code should be formatted according to the `cargo fmt` tool.

 When creating git commits, please give precise description in English of your modifications.
 Maintainers may change your contributions in order to have a clean git history and to display your name in the contributors list.

 ### Agreement